wenerme/wener/notes/web/script/js/js-version.md

 ## ECMAScript 2022

+- at()
+  - 支持 负数 索引
+  - String.prototype.at
-- String at
+  - Array.prototype.at
-- Array at
+  - TypedArray.prototype.at
 - Regex `/d` - start and end of the match
 - Object.hasOwn
+  - `Object.prototype.hasOwnProperty.call(obj, prop)`
 - Error cause
 - Top-level await
 - Class